odennav/wordpress-mariadb-helm/README.md

 ### Configuring DNS for Nginx Ingress Controller

-Configure `DNS` with a `domain` that you own.
-Then create the domain `A` record for wordpress.
+Configure `DNS` with a `domain` that you own and create the domain `A` record for the wordpress site.

 Next, you will add the required `A` record for the wordpress application.
-First, you need to identify the load balancer `external IP` created by the `nginx` deployment:

-Next, you will add required `A` records for the `hosts` you created earlier.
 First, you need to identify the load balancer `external IP` created by the `nginx` deployment:

 ```console
 kubectl get svc -n ingress-nginx